 The Clean Water Act has been one of the pillars of environmental protection since its enactment in 1972.
 Its directive to "restore the physical, chemical and biological integrity of our nation's waters" has given the Environmental Protection Agency and the Army Corps of Engineers a clear mandate to restore water quality, prevent the destruction of wetlands, and ensure that our country's water resources are safe for drinking, recreation, and wildlife.

 LCV is committed to restoring the scope of the Clean Water Act to ensure that all of America’s waterways are protected.
-We have long supported legislation to accomplish this goal.
-Until such legislation passes, we are working with the Obama Administration to use the full scope of its existing regulatory authority to protect our nation’s water resources.
+We have long supported legislation to accomplish this goal, but until such legislation passes, we are working with Obama administration to use its existing authority to protect our nation’s water resources.

 On April 21, 2014, the Environmental Protection Agency and the Army Corps of Engineers published their draft Clean Water Rule, which seeks to clarify which waterways are considered “waters of the United States” and deserve protection under the Clean Water Act.
 LCV is encouraging the agencies to quickly finalize these commonsense safeguards while also urging the agencies to make them even stronger by protecting certain classes of other waters, such as prairie potholes, that the science demonstrates are clearly connected to the health of downstream waters.
 LCV believes all Americans deserve access to water that is fishable, swimmable, and drinkable.